John Dunville, the Founder of Dunville & Co.

 Gordon Thompson (Junior), grandson of Tommy Thompson, the Gamekeeper of Redburn

-Terry Thompson, Footballer for Lisburn Distillery Football Club, previously known as the Distillery Football Club, and Dunville's Whisky Historian
+Terry Thompson, Director of Lisburn Distillery Football Club, previously known as the Distillery Football Club, and Dunville's Whisky Historian